-My favourite part about selling all my things is the people who come to buy them.
-I love seeing all the people come in and out of my place—people of all different ages, genders, professions, cultures—all of them carrying a smile and some item that I once owned.
+My favourite part about selling my things has been seeing all these people coming in and out of my place—people of all different ages, genders, professions, cultures—all of them carrying a smile and some item that I once owned.

 I am shedding my skin.
 I am shedding yet another mask.

-As I’m sitting here reading over old journals, I’m remembering all the times that I’ve ever shed the outside to awaken what’s on the inside.
+As I sit here reading old journals, I’m remembering all the times that I’ve ever shed the outside to awaken what’s on the inside.

-I remember, many years ago I was backpacking in Europe, and I found myself at a music festival with nothing but a backpack and without all the clothes and makeup that I needed back then to “feel cool”.
-I remember the discomfort I felt and I remember the power of saying “F#^k it” and stepping out into the world anyway.
+I remember, many years ago, I was backpacking in Europe, and I found myself at a music festival with nothing but a backpack.
+I didn’t have all the clothes and makeup that I needed back then to “feel cool.”
+I remember the discomfort I felt, and I remember the power of saying “F#^k it” and stepping out into the world anyway.

 I remember, after I had a breakdown, the days of staring at my makeupless face in the mirror, feeling loathing, then love, then freedom.

-I remember the tears I shed when I threw that giant garbage bag of size zero clothes into the donation bin, knowing I’d never starve myself to need them ever again.
+I remember the tears I shed when I threw that giant garbage bag of size zero clothes into the donation bin, knowing I’d never starve myself enough to fit into them ever again.

-I remember looking myself in the eye as I pulled out my piercings.
-I remember the smell as they stripped the dye out of my hair.
-I remember feeling like my soul was awakening each time I looked at my raw, naked face in the mirror—untouched, real, beautiful.
+I remember looking myself in the eyes as I pulled out my piercings.
+I remember the smell as the hairdresser stripped dye out of my hair.
+I remember feeling like my soul was coming alive each time I looked at my raw, naked face in the mirror—untouched, real, beautiful.
 Me.

 And here I am again.
 Except, this time, I’m not awakening from a slumber.
 This time, my open eyes, open mind, open heart—they are all opening wider than I ever thought they could.

-Just when I thought I loved myself, loved people, loved my partner, loved life—I am falling back in love, deeper than I ever thought I could.
+Just when I thought I loved myself, loved people, loved my partner, loved life—I am falling back in love, deeper than I ever thought was possible.

 And losing those appliances and that address has made that song louder.

-Now, I’m shedding these ideas about “I live at x address” and “I make shakes with my blender” and “I make coffee in my coffee maker” and somehow it feels just as good.
+Now, I’m shedding these ideas like “I live at x address” and “I make shakes with my blender” and “I make coffee in my coffee maker” and somehow it feels just as good.